6 Badass Content Writing Examples That Are Actually Useful

 Are they alive?

-Are they pissed that people keep trying to have sex with them?
+Are they pissed that people keep trying to date them?

 Are they coming for my job?